MohitAnand01/shl-assessment-recommender/README.md

 - Exposes a FastAPI `/recommend` endpoint.
 - Provides a simple web UI (deployed on Vercel).

-> **Note:** Due to bot‑protection on the SHL website and the constraint to avoid heavy headless crawling, this implementation works with a smaller subset (~24) of the full SHL catalog.
-The pipeline is designed so it can scale to the full catalog once more robust crawling is allowed.
+> **Note:** The final crawler configuration successfully collected **389 individual SHL assessments**, which is close to the full public catalog.
+The pipeline is designed so it can transparently handle additional assessments if the catalog grows over time.

 ---